salabim/istr/readme.md

 `"0 1 2 3 4 5 6 7 8 9 10 11"`

-# Using other values for istr than int or str
+# Using other values for istr than numeric value or str
-Apart from with simple int or str, istr can be initialized with
+Apart from with simple numeric (to be interpreted as an int) or str, istr can be initialized with several other types:

-- if a dict (or subtype of dict), the same type dict will be returned with all values istr"ed
+- if a dict (or subtype of dict), the same type dict will be returned with all values istr'ed

     `istr({0: 0, 1: 1, 2: 4})` ==> `{0: istr("0"), 1: istr("1"), 2: istr("4")}`

 - if an iterator, the iterator will be mapped with istr

     `istr(i * i for i in range(3))` ==> `<map object>`

     `list(istr(i * i for i in range(3)))` ==> `[istr("0"), istr("1"), istr("4")]`

 - if an iterable, the same type will be returned with all elements istr'ed

     `istr([0, 1, 4])` ==> `[istr("0"), istr("1"), istr("4")]`